TedHusted/awake/awake.md/awake.md

 Celeste:  Including babies?

+She is trying to be smart, and Idisi has a smart reply.

 Idisi: If a baby asks a question, the baby would be given an answer.

+More snickers fill the dramatic pause.

-The rest of us can use our implants to retrieve the information.
+Idisi: The rest of us can use our implants to retrieve the information.
 You may have seen it already.
 Scan for your name.
 Then look for a link to the Birthright Queue.

 Atlas:  My queue is empty.

 Idisi: Yes, it will be empty until you reach 24 years of age.
 Then you would be able say that you are ready.
 To be ready, you must be in a formal relationship.
 The other person must be ready too.
 If so, you will join the first-offspring queue.
 When one of you are selected, you can choose a nanny, and the process begins.

+The hologram shows two Vanir holding hands.
+The couple is joined by a hybrid.
+The three hold hands together, with the hybrid in the middle.

 Celeste: Is it possible to conceive without a nanny?